Stone Protectors: Animated series

 A short-lived cartoon series based on the characters debuted in 1993.
 In it, Empress Opal of Mythrandir splits the legendary Great Crystal into six pieces to keep it out of Zok's hands.
 Zok manages to capture one piece, but the other five bond with the future Stone Protectors, spiriting them away to Mythrandir to help Opal upset Zok's schemes and spread a sentiment of peace and freedom with their music.
 The series lasted one season; 8 out of 13 episodes were released on VHS in 1994 by Family Home Entertainment, the whole series was released on VHS in England.
-A Texas-based streaming service called Comix.tv has acquired the intellectual property rights to Stone Protectors from former owner Kam Toys.
+Piko Interactive acquired the intellectual property rights to Stone Protectors from former owner Kam Toys.
 On March 2, 2021, a Kickstarter campaign was launched to get the entire 13-episode series released to DVD.
 The initial goal for the Kickstarter was $30,000 with further stretch goals such as a comic book, Blu-ray and a new episode for the series.
-The Kickstarter only met its funding goal on March 29, 2021.
+The Kickstarter only met its main funding goal on March 29, 2021.
+The series was released on DVD on July 5, 2022.
+A special edition boxset was also released.
+In January 2025, it was announced Discotek Media will release the series on Blu-ray.
+It was released on October 28, 2025.

 It is notable that while the advertisements for the action figures attempted to tie the Stone Protectors into the troll doll fad, the cartoon seemed eager to avoid the comparison.
 For instance, it replaced the line "trolls on a roll" from the theme song in the commercials with "Don't you know?"

 The series has also been broadcast on the BBC in England, RTB in Brunei, TV2 in Malaysia, Bop TV in South Africa, ZBC in Zimbabwe, Channel 33 in the United Arab Emirates and TV2 in New Zealand.